How do I apply to the Honors College?

 What benefits do I get from being in the Honors College?

-The most important benefit to being in the Honors College is that you are a member of a close knit and engaged community of your peers and faculty who celebrate academic excellence.
-As an Honors student, you will receive supplemental scholarships, access to unique and distinct lectures, seminars with Distinguished Speakers, opportunities to participate in research and travel study, an array of engaging and interesting co-curricular programs, and priority course registration.
+The most important benefit to being in the Honors College is that you are a member of a close-knit and engaged community of your peers and faculty who celebrate academic excellence.
+As an Honors student, you will receive supplemental scholarships, access to unique and distinct lectures, opportunities to participate in research and travel study, and an array of engaging and interesting co-curricular programs.

 Are there award ceremonies at which I might be honored?
 Are my parents allowed/invited to attend?